Kinich Ahau: Land of the Sunrise: Eastern Paradise

 The Sun God is associated with an aquatic eastern paradise, where he can assume the shape of a chimerical water bird, or be shown as a young man, paddling a canoe.
 Such imagery could suggest lyric religious poetry comparable to the Aztec evocations of a 'flower paradise' (Taube).

-Ancestral solar kings
+Ancestral Solar Kings

 The sun deity can be shown as a king (ajaw) seated high on a throne cushion (as on the famous, narrative 'Rabbit Vase' from Naranjo), or as a ruler carrying the bicephalic 'ceremonial bar'.
 Inversely, the Maya king is repeatedly assimilated to the sun deity.
 The emblematic double-bird of the early Copan king, Yax Kʼukʼ Moʼ 'Great Quetzal-Parrot', shows the head of the sun deity within its beaks.
-Ancestral Maya kings assimilated to the sun deity were sometimes depicted while vertically descending from the zenith (as on Takalik Abaj stela 2 and Tikal stela 31).
-Particularly in Yaxchilan, the ancestral king is seated within a solar cartouche, his wife in a lunar crescent.
-The solar aspect of a king often seems to imply apotheosis and life after death.
+Ancestral Maya royalty could occasionally be see assimilated to the sun god and moon goddess.
+The solar aspect of a king often suggests a possible apotheosis and life after death.
+See Lintel with Royal Woman in Lunar Cartouche in the collection of the Los Angeles County Museum of Art for an example of this.